Local’s Guide to Josefstadt, the 8th District of Vienna

 • 1698: The Piarist Order establishes a presence in the district.

-• 1788: Emperor Joseph II founded the General Hospital of Vienna, now part of the University of Vienna, which boosted the district’s academic character.
+• 1784: Emperor Joseph II founded the General Hospital of Vienna (AKH) in neighboring Alsergrund (9th district), which influenced the area’s academic character.

-• 1812: The Theater in der Josefstadt is built.
+• 1788: The Theater in der Josefstadt is founded.

 • 1850: Josefstadt is officially incorporated into Vienna.